-Most research into medications for people living with heart failure has been focused on treatment of people with HFrEF.
-However, many medications used for HFrEF may also help people with HFmrEF, including diuretics.
+Most research into medication for people living with heart failure has been focused on treatment of people with HFrEF.
+However, for people living with HFmrEF, the use of SGLT2 inhibitors has shown benefits and is therefore recommended, as well as use of diuretics.
+Other medications used for HFrEF may also help people with HFmrEF.